TechCharge/Workout-Site/README.md

 # Workout-Site

-This site will provide a useful timer application that can produce sounds on set intervals without stopping the countdown, and in the future I hope to add a section for creating exercise routines that collaborates with the timer.
+Ever since I began working out I noticed that while interval timers and workout applications exist, they didn't fully meet the needs that I desired.
+Because of that I am creating this site which will provide a useful timer application that can produce sounds on set intervals without stopping the countdown, and in the future I hope to add a section for creating exercise routines that collaborates with the timer.